destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/comput_param.md.txt

 - NODES: number of compute nodes.
 - NTASKS: number of MPI tasks.
 The total number of tasks defined for the forecast should be equal to NPROC + NPROC\_IO.

+Submission files for large domains can be found under include/submission folder and can be used directly or give guidance.

 The parameter values encoding instructions in the `BATCH` groups are specific to the SLURM scheduler.